Flexible Covariate Adjustments in Regression Discontinuity Designs: Additional Theoretical Results and Discussions

-Here $z_\alpha(r)$ is the $1-\alpha/2$ quantile of $|N(r,1)|$, the absolute value of the normal distribution with mean $r$ and variance one, $\bar b(h)$ is an explicit bound on the finite sample bias of ``no covariates'' RD estimator, and $\hse( h; \wh \ad)$ is a nearest-neighbor standard error.
-Alternatively, we can construct a ``robust bias correction'' confidence interval as in \citet{calonico2014robust} by subtracting an estimate of the first-order bias of $\htau(h; \wh \ad)$, based on local quadratic regression, from the estimator, and adjusting the standard error appropriately.
-This yields the confidence interval
+Here $z_\alpha(r)$ is the $(1-\alpha)$-quantile of $|N(r,1)|$, the folded normal distribution with mean $r$ and variance one, and $\bar b(h)$ is an explicit bound on the finite-sample bias of $\wh\tau(h;\bar\eta)$ given in the appendix.
+Alternatively, one can also construct a ``robust bias correction'' confidence interval as in \citet{calonico2014robust} by subtracting a local quadratic estimate of the first-order bias of $\htau(h; \wh \ad)$ from the estimator, and adjusting the standard error appropriately.
+This yields a confidence interval of the form

-where $z_\alpha$ is the $1-\alpha$ quantile of the standard normal distribution.
-We show in Appendix~\ref{sec:Inference} that both $CI^{ba}_{1-\alpha}$ and $CI^{rbc}_{1-\alpha}$ have correct asymptotic coverage under standard conditions even if the bandwidth sequence $h\sim n^{-1/5}$ is such that the asymptotic bias of $\htau(h; \wh \ad)$ is of the same order as its standard deviation.
-We also derive results for confidence intervals based on undersmoothing, and methods for bandwidth selection.
+where $z_\alpha = z_\alpha(0)$ and the other terms are formally defined in the appendix.
+Third, we show that the MSE-optimal bandwidth selector $\wh h_{n}$ of \cite{calonico2014robust}, which is similar to that of \citet{imbens2012optimal}, consistently estimates the AMSE-optimal bandwidth $h_{\sss{AMSE}}(\bar \ad)$ defined in Theorem~\ref{th:bandwidth}, in the sense that

+RD estimation and inference with flexible covariate adjustments are thus easy to implement with existing software packages.